learn-co-curriculum/phase-5-practice-challenge-reorder-linked-list/README.md

-# Phase 5 Practice Challenge: Reorder Linked List
+# Practice Challenge: Reorder Linked List

 In this practice challenge, you will get an opportunity to use the Data Structures and Algorithms skills you have built over the course of the program.